anibalcoral/OpenShift-Virtualization-GitOps/demo-guides/DEMO3-ADD-DEVELOPMENT-VM.md

 # Demo 3: Adding New Development VM via Git Change

 ## Overview
 This demo demonstrates how to add new Virtual Machines to the environment using GitOps workflow.
-By adding a new VM definition to Git and updating the kustomization, ArgoCD automatically deploys the new infrastructure without manual OpenShift intervention.
+By adding a new VM definition to Git and updating the kustomization, ArgoCD deploys the new infrastructure through manual sync operations without direct OpenShift intervention.
 The demo is automated through Ansible playbooks but includes manual step-by-step instructions for educational purposes.

 ## Prerequisites
 - OpenShift GitOps Workshop installed and configured